seogrady/grunt-mongo-backup/README.md

 ## The mongobackup task

 ### Overview
-In your project's Gruntfile, add a section named `mongoimport` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `mongobackup` to the data object passed into `grunt.initConfig()`.

 ```
 grunt.initConfig({